ajleeson/research_blog/_posts/2023-07-24-goodbye-bug.md

 The very first time I ran LiveOcean with TRAPS, the model blew up on day 1.
 The following timeline lists key moments in the ensuing debugging process.

-### Identifying that blowups were linked to a WWTP
+### Nov 2022: Identifying that blowups were linked to a WWTP

 Using the pan_plot debug plot to look at max/min surface velocities helped pinpoint the problem to Birch Bay WWTP.
 Identifying that the issue was related to WWTPs helped narrow the scope of the problem.